Attorney John C. Drapp III

 Attorney Drapp also practices all aspects of real estate law, including not only residential and commercial closings but also real estate litigation.
 He has been a licensed real estate broker in Connecticut since 2002 and for many years taught Real Estate Principles and Practices, which is the 60-hour course that one must complete in order to obtain a real estate license.
 He has also lectured in the areas of fair housing and landlord/tenant law in Connecticut.
 He has assisted clients in condominium conversions of apartment buildings and regularly advises landlords on compliance issues with laws regarding fair housing, security deposits, lease terms and eviction proceedings.

 Attorney Drapp is a member of the Connecticut Bar Association, the Connecticut Criminal Defense Lawyers Association, the Connecticut Trial Lawyers Association, the Milford Bar Association and the Greater Bridgeport Bar Association.
 He has previously served on the Board of Directors of the Bridgeport Chamber of Commerce, and is a member of the MIlford Chamber of Commerce.
-Attorney Drapp lives in Milford and is a member of the Kiwanis Club of Milford and the Milford Republican Town Committee.

 The National Standard of Care in Medical Malpractice Actions: Does Small Area Analysis Make It Another Legal Fiction?
 6 Quinnipiac Health L.J.
 95 (2003).